jazzur/devcoezion2/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.5 =

+* New Feature: On mobile, clicking the "Up" arrow (indicating that a sub menu is open) will close the sub menu.
+This feature will be enabled the next time the CSS is regenerated for the menu, or can be manually activated by going to Mega Menu > Tools > Clear CSS Cache.
+* Fix: Menu Themes will no longer be shared across sites in a multi site network (for new installations only, existing installations will not be affected)
+* Fix: PHP Warning in Mega_Menu_Menu_Item_Manager::get_grid_column()
+* Fix: Theme export URL
+* Improvement: Add megamenu_javascript_dependencies filter
+* Improvement: Styling resets added (max-height, pointer-events and sub menu arrow indicators) for improved theme compatibility
+* Improvement: Add support for "disable-collapse" class on menu items, to stop sub menus disappearing until the page background is clicked
+* Improvement: Improved RTL admin styling

 = 2.4.2 =